Technologie de réfrigérateurs commerciaux à air pulsé et refroidissement statique, contraste entre les deux systèmes énergétiques distincts.

 What's the difference between forced air and static cooling commercial refrigerators?

-Forced Air Cooling: The Powerhouse
+Air Pulsed Cooling: The Powerhouse

 • Uniform Temperature: The continuous movement of air ensures a consistent temperature throughout the refrigerator, reducing the risk of hot spots.